 - Step 1: If a person requires behaviour support, they must have funding for this in their NDIS plan.
-If they don't, they will need an unscheduled NDIS plan review.
-Providers can give the person evidence of the need for behaviour support to take to their plan review meeting. - Step 2: When an unauthorised restrictive practice (URP) is used, implementing providers should take all reasonable steps to ensure that an interim behaviour support plan is developed within 1 month and a comprehensive behaviour support plan within 6 months, after the first use of a restrictive practice.
+If they don't, they will need an unscheduled NDIS plan reassessment.
+Supporting evidence of the need for behaviour support (e.g. incident reports) can be provided for the reassessment. - Step 2: When an unauthorised restrictive practice (URP) is used, implementing providers should take all reasonable steps to ensure that an interim behaviour support plan is developed within 1 month and a comprehensive behaviour support plan within 6 months, after the first use of a restrictive practice.